mk-fg/de-setup/README.rst

   <img src="http://blog.fraggod.net/images/conky_sensors.jpg" height="600px">

-`Displaying any lm_sensors data in conky
+`Displaying any lm_sensors data in conky`_ blog post has more details on how it all works.

-<http://blog.fraggod.net/2014/05/19/displaying-any-lm_sensors-data-temperature-fan-speeds-voltage-etc-in-conky.html>`_ blog post has more details on how it all works.
+.. _Displaying any lm_sensors data in conky: http://blog.fraggod.net/2014/05/19/displaying-any-lm_sensors-data-temperature-fan-speeds-voltage-etc-in-conky.html

 mpv